UsabilityEngineering/BoxBois/phase1/README.md

 ⋅⋅⋅The majority of individuals order one package weekly to their doorstep.

 2. How old are you?

-⋅⋅⋅The majority of individuals are from 21 - 24 years old.
+⋅⋅⋅The majority of individuals are from 21 - 24 years old.⋅⋅

 3. Which of the following is your type of residence?

 ...The majority of individuals who took the survey live in apartements or condominiums with 43.5% of votes, followed by single-family homes with 34.8% of votes.